 - Nipple Shield

-Of course this one is completely optional.
+Of course, this one is completely optional.
 In my case, I couldn’t have done it without one.
 My nipples were hurting really bad, although my daughter latched on very well.
-Once I got home, my midwife recommended to get a nipple shield and it really saved my life.
+Once I got home, my midwife recommended getting a nipple shield and it really saved my life.
 I used it until the very end.
 Just bring one to the hospital, if you don’t need it, great, if you do, you will be glad to have one in your hospital bag.

 - Nipple Cream

 With or without a nipple shield, your nipples will most likely get very sore.
 Just put on some cream after every breastfeeding session.

 That’s a hack one of the nurses at the hospital shared with me.
 Just prepare a black tea as usual, but instead of throwing away the tea bag, place it right on your nipple.
 The black tea improves blood circulation, thereby causing the anti-inflammatory compounds to ease the pain and aid in healing the breast tissue.
 Also, tea bags can cause the nipples to toughen up, thus helping you to deal with the pain.
 I usually let the tea bags sit on my nipple for 10-15 minutes, took them off, washed my breast with water, and applied some nipple cream.